Sampling Is All You Need on Modeling Long-Term User Behaviors for CTR Prediction: Methodology

 We introduce how we successfully deploy SDIM online in this subsection.
 As described above, the whole algorithm is decoupled into two parts: (1) behavior sequence hashing, and (2) target vector hashing.
 The behavior sequence hashing is independent of the candidate item, which motivates us to build a specialized server to maintain user-wise behavioral sequence hashes.

-We divide our system into two parts: \textbf{behavior Sequence Encoding (BSE) server} and \textbf{CTR Server}, as shown in Figure~\ref{fig1}.
+We divide our system into two parts: \textbf{Behavior Sequence Encoding (BSE) server} and \textbf{CTR Server}, as shown in Figure~\ref{fig1}.
 The BSE server is responsible for maintaining user-wise behavior sequence hashes.
-When received real-time user behaviors, BSE server samples from multiple hash functions and generates hash signatures for each item in behavior sequence.
+When received a list of user behaviors, BSE server samples from multiple hash functions and generates hash signatures for each item in behavior sequence.
 The items are then assigned to different buckets according to their signatures, where each bucket corresponds to a hash signature, as shown in Figure~\ref{fig1}.
-The hash buckets are passed to the CTR Server to model item-aware user interests.
+The hash buckets are passed to the CTR Server to model candidate item-aware user interests.

 The CTR Server is responsible for predicting the click probability of candidate items.
 When received a batch of $B$ candidate items, the CTR Server hashes each item into signatures, and gathers item representations from the corresponding buckets.
 The user interest features concatenated with other features are fed to a complex CTR model to get the predicted probabilities of each item.
 The overall structure of our CTR model is shown in Figure~\ref{fig4}.
 The model takes item features, context features, short-term user interest features, and long-term user interest features as inputs, and uses a multi-layer perceptron to predict the click probability of candidate items.
+Please note that SDIM does not require changing the structure of the CTR model, which can be naturally plugged into existing popular CTR architectures.
 The proposed framework is \textbf{end-to-end} at the training stage: the user interest modeling part is jointly trained with the rest of the CTR model, and we deploy them separately only at the online serving stage.
-Please note that SDIM is architecture-free and can be applied to any structure of CTR models.

 After decoupling BSE and CTR Server, the computation of the BSE is \textbf{latency-free} for the CTR Server.
 In practice, We put the BSE Server before the CTR Server and compute it in parallel with the retrieval module.